 Finally, I’ve also spent at least an hour each day talking with former students online, checking in, chatting, and counseling them through hard times in school.

-A new vision for Utopia is emerging in my little noggin: a combination of teaching, writing, and traveling.
+A new vision for Utopia is emerging in my little noggin: a combination of English teaching, writing, and traveling.
 Might this actually be possible and sustainable for my future?
 The upcoming three months teaching in a youth center in Ghana while trying to write articles for them and myself will be the moment of truth!
 And I can’t wait.

 Last night in my hotel there was a jarring overabundance of British and South African twenty year old tourists jumping off the roof into the pool, so I spent some time instead playing with the crazy cute kids of the Thai hotel staff.

 Then my biological clock and teacher nostalgia kicked in simultaneously and caused me to nearly pass out, so I headed to the dark beach for a long night walk.

 Every ten feet in Ko Lanta, there’s another softly glowing pack of lights for another beach restaurant.
 As you gaze down the curve of the shore, you see luminous green, orange, red, yellow, blue!
 The waves sigh in the background, and tiny translucent crabs scuttle to avoid your big bare feet.